Screenplay Reader Inc

 WHAT DO ALL THE SCORING CATEGORIES IN COVERAGES MEAN?

-PREMISE – There are unoriginal script ideas all over Hollywood.
+PREMISE – There are unoriginal script ideas all over Tinseltown.
 Another carbon copy of something that was done a million times before.
 This category will help you determine if you script is A) marketable, B) original, and c) engaging to enough to read.

 PLOT – Having a compelling plot of ups and downs and twist and turns, and or even a Twilight Zone twist, is key to good screenwriting.
 Another area, does your screenplay: follow script beats.
 (Example: Page 30 is the end of Act 1)